Table of Contents_

 What We Didn’t:

-The YAS-203 is solidly built yet sports subtle touches that includes a curve to the front of the sound bar and rounded corners on the accompanying wireless subwoofer.
-Both come with an all piano-black finish that blends in with any home theater system.
+The YAS-203 is solidly built yet sports subtle touches that include a curve to the front of the sound bar and rounded corners on the accompanying wireless subwoofer.
+Both come with an all-piano-black finish that blends in with any home theater system.
 That said, it’s solid and feels as if it’s been crafted with attention and care.
 In other words, you won’t be tossing this sound bar in the trash any time soon.

 Connecting the YAS-203 soundbar to the TV is simple: just an optical cable from the TV’s output to the sound bar and that’s the end of the cabling.
 The sub is wireless and syncs automatically once both are turned on (its 6 1/2” woofer is large enough to drive thumping bass).

 Added inputs consist of a coax digital audio and analog stereo RCA, if additional devices are needed to connect directly (for example, a Blu-ray player).
-An IR-pass through lets the TV’s included remote work even if the sound bar is blocking the televisions IR panel.
-Moreover, the Yamaha remote is able to “learn” the TV functions.
+An IR-pass through lets the TV’s included remote work even if the sound bar is blocking the television’s IR panel.
+Moreover, the Yamaha remote can “learn” the TV functions.

 The big question is sound quality.
 In “real-world” use (i.e., watching TV shows, playing movies, etc.), I found this system provided a great audio experience, one in which the sound was clear and had a wide dynamic range.